jorgoose/html-es/README.md

 # EsHTML (Work in Progress)

-A transpiler that converts Spanish-based HTML (EsHTML) to standard HTML - designed for Spanish-speaking developers learning web development.
+A transpiler that converts EsHTML (a variant of HTML with first-class support for Spanish tags and attributes) to standard HTML - designed for Spanish speakers to learn web development without the added barrier of English terminology.

 > ⚠️ **Note**: This project is currently under active development.
 Features and documentation may change.